A pixel art killer whale is frozen mid-leap in this Vancouver square.

 Like something out of the movie Pixels, Douglas Coupland’s public art masterpiece, Digital Orca looks like it is leaping right out of a video game.
 Or maybe a giant Lego set.

-Since it is permanently installed there by the seaside, the angular whale had to be built of of sturdy aluminum, coated with a protective powder coating making up the whale’s markings.
+Since it is permanently installed there by the seaside, the angular whale had to be built of of sturdy aluminum and coated with a protective powder coating making up the whale’s markings.
 Even though the whale is sturdy enough to handle the corrosive effects of the coastal weather, climbing on the craggy beast is not allowed.

-The landowners, a company called Pavco, wanted the computer age Free Willy wannabe to represent the area, and while it does its job, it also represents Coupland’s vision of life in our digitized times.
+The landowners, a company called Pavco, wanted the computer-age Free Willy wannabe to represent the area, and while it does its job, it also represents Coupland’s vision of life in our digitized times.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook